Department of Archaeology of Egypt and Nubia

 • Barrels as a source for research on the provenance of wooden products from the territory of the state of the Teutonic Order.
 Production techniques – specialized analyzes – long-distance trade (National Science Centre Preludium 14 grant), grant in progress.

-Tomasz Nowakiewicz habilitated doctor
+dr hab.
+Tomasz Nowakiewicz

 • Ostbalticum project (co-coordinator of the framework project of the Ministry of Culture, National Heritage and Sport), project in progress;